andromedarabbit/what-to-monitor/README.md

-# what-to-monitor
+# What to monitor

-Monitoring guide to DevOps:
+Monitoring guide to DevOps.

 ## AWS